Bibliothèque Nationale de France Bibliothèque Nationale de France

 Bibliothèque Nationale de France

-Bibliothéque National de France (BnF) was opened to the public in 1992 and is today under the supervision of France's Ministry of Culture.
-The Library – a repository housing all works published in France along with extensive historic collections – traces its roots to the royal library established by Charles V at Louvre Palace in 1368.
-Today, the BnF is home to the world's largest collection of medieval and modern manuscripts, including approximately 5,000 of Ancient Greek origins.
-The BnF's work is driven by two central goals: to collect, catalog, and conserve France's national heritage through published documents and, to ensure public access to its vast collections.
-It operates five public and online sites, as well as various reading rooms, research centers, and foreign language learning laboratories.
-Further, BnF hosts temporary exhibitions, symposia, concerts, conferences, and a plethora of other cultural and educational programming activities throughout the year.
+The BnF's work is driven by two goals: to collect, catalog, and preserve France's national heritage through published documents, and to ensure public access to its vast collections.
+It operates five public and online sites as well as reading rooms, research centers, and foreign language learning laboratories.
+Further, the BnF hosts temporary exhibitions, symposia, concerts, conferences, and a plethora of other cultural and educational programming activities throughout the year.

 GRoW Support